Humanities Commons Guidelines for Participation

 The Humanities Commons messaging system is intended for scholarly exchange related to the study of languages and literatures.
 To protect members’ privacy, Humanities Commons does not allow use of the messaging system for commercial purposes or for mass mailings of any kind.
 The MLA may at its sole discretion suspend or remove the account privileges of any member.
 These Guidelines for Participation, together with the Humanities Commons Privacy Statement and Terms of Service, constitute the agreement between you and the MLA governing your use of the Network.

-The MLA will work to ensure that Humanities Commons remains a valuable resource for our members, and we greatly appreciate contributions from participants like you, who make the effort worthwhile.
+The MLA and the other participating societies will work to ensure that Humanities Commons remains a valuable resource for our members, and we greatly appreciate contributions from participants like you, who make the effort worthwhile.
 Thank you.